rlmcneary2/react-modal-queue/README.md

 Modal requests are queued and processed in the order they are received.
 Only one modal is displayed at a time.

 Showing and hiding the modal can be animated using the [react-transition-group](http://reactcommunity.org/react-transition-group/) package.
-Wrap the <ModalProvider> component in a transition component and the transition classes will be set on the `modal-element-overlay` element.
+Wrap the <ModalProvider> component in a transition component and the transition classes will be set on the `modal-queue-overlay` element.

 If [ModalOptions](#modaloptions).dismissable is set to true or to an [OnDismissableModalDismissed](#ondismissablemodaldismissed) function then the modal can be dismissed if the user clicks anywhere outside the modal.